- Weapon Program Background Report

 22 September 2009: Iran submits a letter to the IAEA with preliminary design information for the Darkhovin nuclear power plant, which is described as a 360 MWe pressurized water reactor, the construction of which is scheduled to start in 2011.

-25 September 2009: The United States, France, and Britain reveal that Iran has been building a secret uranium enrichment plant near Qum (the Fordow Fuel Enrichment Plant) whose size and configuration is "inconsistent" with a peaceful nuclear program.
+25 September 2009: France, and the United Kingdom, and the United States reveal that Iran has been building a secret uranium enrichment plant near Qum (the Fordow Fuel Enrichment Plant) whose size and configuration is "inconsistent" with a peaceful nuclear program.

 1 October 2009: During nuclear talks with the P5+1, Iran agrees to allow the IAEA to inspect the Qum enrichment plant and agrees "in principle" to export its stockpiled low-enriched uranium so that the material can be processed into fuel for the Tehran Research Reactor.